Large-Scale Galaxy Bias: Beyond cold dark matter, cosmological constant, and General Relativity

-The presence of a scale-dependent bias with respect to $\d_{c+b}$ has so far not been unequivocally confirmed in halo clustering measured in N-body simulations including massive neutrinos.
-Refs.~\cite{castorina/sefusatti/etal:2014,castorina/carbone/etal:2015,villaescusa-navarro/etal:2017} see no clear evidence for a scale dependence of $P_{h(c+b)}(k)/P_{c+b}(k)$ beyond what is expected from nonlinear contributions in the CDM+baryon sector.
+The presence of a scale-dependent bias with respect to $\d_{c+b}$ is difficult to confirm unequivocally in N-body simulations including massive neutrinos due to its small amplitude and the degeneracy with the scale dependence of halo clustering induced by nonlinear and higher-derivative contributions.
+Refs.~\cite{castorina/sefusatti/etal:2014,castorina/carbone/etal:2015,villaescusa-navarro/etal:2017} reported no clear evidence for a scale dependence of $P_{h(c+b)}(k)/P_{c+b}(k)$ beyond what is expected from nonlinear contributions in the CDM+baryon sector.
 On the other hand, Ref.~\cite{chiang/etal:2017} used a generalization of the separate-universe technique described in \refsec{sepuni} and \refsec{bsepuni} to isolate the scale-dependent bias.
 They found a scale dependence consistent with \refeq{b1neut}, with an overall amplitude of roughly $6 f_\nu$ acting in the opposite direction as the matter power suppression due to neutrinos.
-The difference between these respective simulation results could conceivably be explained by the fact that the separate-universe simulations do not include any small-scale clustering of neutrinos, or by the $m_\nu$-dependence of the nonlinear corrections to the halo power spectrum (\refsec{npt1loop}), which needs to be controlled for in the halo bias estimation in simulations including massive neutrinos.
+Very recently, Ref.~\cite{chiang/etal:2018} reported a detection from halo clustering measured in a large suite of N-body simulations with neutrinos.
+In order to increase the signal while keeping the free-streaming scale in the linear regime, the number of neutrino species was multiplied by a factor $\sim 10$ in the simulations.
+The amplitude was found to be largely consistent with the separate-universe results of \cite{chiang/etal:2017}.